ejdelsztejn/ejdelsztejn.github.io/about.md

 ---

-I'm Jessye `with a y`, an aspiring software engineer, language-nerd, and lover of geography (especially underrated, mid-sized American cities.)
+I'm Jessye `with a y`, a software engineer, language-nerd, and lover of geography (especially underrated, mid-sized American cities.)

 *Ejdelsztejn* is the Polish spelling of a portmanteau of my two family names, *Stein* and *Ejdelman*.
 It also happens to mean "gemstone" in Yiddish, which is fitting for a lover of the Ruby programming language.